top of page

 Overhead Push and Horizontal Pull

-Ok, now that we’ve covered the most challenging concept of an Ayesha (shoulder stability), it’s all easy sailing from here.
-Quite simply, bottom arm needs to push and our top arm needs to pull in an Ayesha, all whilst our shoulder joint is been stabilised as previously discussed.
+Quite simply, the bottom arm needs to push and our top arm needs to pull in an Ayesha, all whilst our shoulder joint is been stabilised.

 Pushing Arm